 Founder / President

 In 2014, after years of watching the wild populations of animals under his care rapidly dwindle, Mike decided to take action.
-His lengthy wildlife care career, combined with his conservation, ranger, and active, combat-sport-heavy lifestyle gave Mike the unique experience needed to fight on the front line of conservation.
-Mike traveled to South Africa and passed the intensive boot camp training required before finally becoming an anti-poaching ranger in Greater Kruger National Park.
-After several months of fighting poaching, Mike returned to America, and Global Conservation Force was founded.
-He continues to go back and fourth between the US, Asia, and Africa working on direct impact wildlife conservation projects, local community support, and anti poaching patrols.
+His lengthy wildlife care career, combined with his experience in conservation, working as a ranger in California, and active, combat-sport-heavy lifestyle, it gave Mike the unique experience needed to fight on the front line of conservation.
+Mike traveled to South Africa and passed an intensive boot camp training required before finally becoming an anti-poaching ranger in Greater Kruger National Park.
+After several months of working specialized rhino protection details, in counter poaching operations, Mike returned to America, and Global Conservation Force was formally founded.
+He continues to go back and forth between the US, Asia, and Africa working on direct impact wildlife conservation projects, community based conservation programs, and anti poaching patrols.

-Mike spends his downtime camping, backpacking, surfing, free-diving, training in Muay Thai, and shooting competitions.
+Mike spends his downtime fishing, camping, backpacking, surfing, free-diving, off-roading, training in Muay Thai, and shooting competitions.